vamsi-sripathi/simd/prefix-sum/README.md

 ```

 ## Benchmark:
-Running the script `bench.sh` would do a sweep from 64 to 1024 in steps of 16 (all in L1$) and dumps the stats to data file (plot.dat).
+Running the script `bench.sh` would do a sweep from 64 to 1024 input sizes in steps of 16 (all in L1$) and dumps the stats to data file (plot.dat).

 ## Results:
+- The explicit AVX-512 SIMD implementation outperforms both the baseline and OpenMP SIMD implementations from Intel Compiler, GCC and Clang.
+- GCC and Clang are unable to vectorize the prefix-sum computations.
+Their performance remains unchanged, even with the OpenMP SIMD directives.
+- Intel C Compiler does a great job of auto-vectorization when OpenMP SIMD directives are used.
+- The average speed-up of the explicit SIMD prefix-sum implementation over the baseline and OpenMP SIMD is 4.6x (GCC and Clang) and 1.6x (Intel C++ Compiler) respectively on Intel Xeon (Icelake) server.

 Full technical article appeared in Parallel Universe Magazine Issue #44 [(link)](https://www.intel.com/content/www/us/en/developer/community/parallel-universe-magazine/overview.html) [(pdf)](./parallel-universe-issue-44.pdf)